 Co-op advocates can range from managers to board members and sector stakeholders, or even dedicated employees.
 What all advocates share in common is the ability to have a very real impact on the present and future of the co-operative sector.

 Advocates reinforce the message that co-ops contribute to the social and economic fabric of the province, while raising key issues and challenges the sector faces to local government.
 There are currently numerous co-ops in almost all of the 107 electoral ridings, presenting plenty of opportunity for collaboration.
-In fact, there are more than 1300 co-ops with 1900 locations in more than 400 Ontario communities, which are run by more than 49,000 volunteers and 15,500 staff members.
+In fact, there are more than 1,500 co-operatives with 1,900 locations in more than 400 Ontario communities, which are run by more than 49,000 volunteers and 15,500 staff members.
 Co-ops have a huge presence in Ontario, but we need to become more visible.
-With IYC 2012 behind us, the ICA's Blueprint for a Co-operative Decade before us and Canada's 150th birthday fast approaching, now is the time for advocacy!

-Grassroots advocacy presents a number of unique benefits to you, your co-op and the co-operative movement that other forms of advocacy may not confer.
+Grassroots advocacy presents a number of unique benefits to you, your co-operative and the movement that other forms of advocacy may not confer.
 Examples include:

 - humanizing the co-operative movement